Why Using Discriminatory Language to Say Only “Addicts” Can Help Themselves is Dangerous

 Would you like to make a contribution?
 Contact us below.

-Based in Tiohtià:ke (Montréal, Québec), Alexandra [she/elle] is currently a Master of Social Work student at McGill University and the chapter liaison of the National Board of the Canadian Students for Sensible Drug Policy.
-As a person with living experience of drug use, she is passionate about harm reduction, drug policy, decriminalization, and abolition.
+Based in Tiohtià:ke (Montréal, Québec), Alexandra [she/her] is a recent graduate of the Master of Social Work program at McGill University.
+As a current staff member of the Canadian Association of People who Use Drugs (CAPUD), she works as a Knowledge Mobilization Expert for the National Safer Supply Community of Practice (NSS-CoP).
+She also serves as the Chapter Liaison of the National Board of the Canadian Students for Sensible Drug Policy (CSSDP) and as a writer, editor, translator, and social media and communications lead for The Drug Hub.
+In addition to these roles, she works as a translator for several harm reduction projects across the country.
+As a person with living expertise of drug use, she is passionate about harm reduction, drug policy, decriminalization, and abolition.

 Based in Skwxwú7mesh , xʷməθkwəy̓əm , and Səl̓ílwətaʔ/Selilwitulh territory (aka Vancouver, BC) Clem (He/Him) is a registered clinical counsellor and knowledge translator at Dr. Peter Center.
 Clem has a combined 15 years of experience in housing support, outreach in DTES community and compassionate care for people living with HIV.
 He is a contributor to UPHNS community of practice and co-facilitator of harm reduction and trauma-informed care trainings.
 A passionate harm reduction advocate and social justice activist.